fudanyliu/IVAD/README.md

 ## Download

-- Raw data can be found in Google drive.
+- Raw data will be uploaded to Google drive.

 - All the collated data and labels will be publicly avaiable after the paper is accepted.